Ale46/hubot-theverge-live/README.md

 Dependencies
 -------

-Add to your `package.json` the following packages
+Add to your `package.json` the following packages under the dependencies section

 `"request": "2.40.0"`